can dogs eat cat food

 3. Caloric Intake and Weight Management

-• Moderate Caloric Needs: Dogs generally have a lower caloric requirement per kilogram of body weight than cats.
-They need a diet that provides enough energy without being excessively calorie-dense, helping them maintain a healthy weight.
+Moderate Caloric Needs: Dogs generally have a lower caloric requirement per kilogram of body weight than cats.
+They need a diet that provides enough energy without being excessively calorie-dense.Learning how much to feed your cat is essential for maintaining their health, with appropriate portion sizes for balanced nutrition.
 Cat food, which is high in calories, may cause weight gain if consumed by dogs regularly.

 4. Nutritional Balance